lenskikh/tkeasy/README.md

     > background(*optional*) - color of background<br/>
     > padx(*optional*) - offset from widgets by x <br/>
     > pady(*optional*) - offset from widgets by y <br/>
-    Only the frame name is required, all other parameters are optional.

 * **multiple windows** <br/>
     Unlimited number of windows can be open at the same time.<br/>